neondatabase/postgresql_anonymizer/README.md

 ```

 The `load()` function will charge a default dataset of random data ( lists
 names, cities, etc. ).
-If you want to user your own dataset, you can load
+If you want to use your own dataset, you can load
 custom CSV files like this :

 ```sql
 SELECT anon.load('/path/to/custom_cvs_files/');
 ```

-You now have access to the following functions :
+**You now have access to the following functions :**

 ### Generic data